tyfont/switch-light-dark-windows/README.md

 ### how to use
 1. Clone this git or simple download 2 bat script
-2. Add script to Start menu for quick access
+2. Send to Desktop (create shortcut)
 3. Run it when you need to switch

 ### todo